Publishing principles

 Accuracy and context

 Writers should separate observation from claim, add useful context where needed, and avoid exaggerating certainty when a topic is still developing.
+Personal experience can be honest and subjective, but factual details should be checked before publication.

 Attribution

 When an article depends on external facts, quotes, public data, or first-hand experience, the source context should be clear to readers.
+We avoid copying from other publishers and do not publish scraped summaries as standalone articles.

 Updates